opprDev/theme-animated-slider/README.md

 #### License

-For more details about our License agreement please read our [LICENSE](https://github.com/CalliTechDev/css-animated-flexslider/blob/master/LICENSE.md).
+For more details about our License agreement please read the [LICENSE](https://github.com/CalliTechDev/css-animated-flexslider/blob/master/LICENSE.md).